Presentations for subrings and subalgebras of finite co-rank: A comparison with groups, semigroups and Lie algebras

 Our results can be viewed as direct analogues of those of Reidemeister~\cite{reidemeister27} and Schreier~\cite{schreier27} from combinatorial group theory, asserting that a subgroup of finite index in a finitely generated (resp. finitely presented) group is itself finitely generated (resp. finitely presented).
 These results have over the years played a central role in the development of combinatorial group theory; see, for example, \cite[Section II.4]{lyndon01}, and for a more historical overview \cite[Section II.3]{chandler82}.
 It might be therefore interesting to compare these theorems with the results obtained here.

-One immediate and striking difference is the assumption of finite co-rank in the case of rings (and $K$-algebras), as opposed to finite index for groups.
-One could speculate that a possible analogue of finite co-rank for groups would be a requirement for a normal subgroup $N$ of a group $G$ to yield a finitely generated Abelian quotient $G/N$.
+For example, the finite co-rank property specialised to the case of a ring $R$ and a subring $S$ requires the quotient $R/S$ to be a finitely generated abelian group.
+This appears weaker than the finite index condition in groups, where the quotient $G/H$ is merely required to be finite.
+One may wonder whether the latter condition can be weakened, at least in the case of a normal subgroup $N$, to requiring the quotient $G/N$ to be finitely generated abelian.
 This, however, is known not to be sufficient to ensure preservation of finite generation or presentability.
 Indeed, for the free group $F_2$ of rank $2$, its derived subgroup $F_2^\prime$ is not finitely generated as a subgroup.

 Probably the strongest methodological parallel between the Reidemeister--Schreier Theorem and our result is provided by the role of the mapping $\varphi$ in Section \ref{sec-ri}, which was used to `rewrite' the elements of $\K{X}$ representing the elements of the right ideal $R$ into suitable polynomials over $Y$.
 In Magnus--Karrass--Solitar's rendering of Reidemeister--Schreier in \cite[Section 2.3]{mks} the analogous role is played by what they call a \emph{rewriting process} $\tau$.
 A good explicit choice of these rewriting mappings is then crucial for both the group- and ring-theoretic proofs.